Linear dichroism in angle-resolved core-level photoemission spectra reflecting 4f ground-state symmetry of strongly correlated cubic Pr compounds: Results and Discussions

 Figure \ref{pr1220_ld} shows comparisons of the polarization-dependent background-subtracted Pr$^{3+}$ $3d_{5/2}$ HAXPES spectra of PrIr$_2$Zn$_{20}$ and their LD (defined as the difference in the spectral weight between the s- and p-polarization configurations) with the photoelectron directions of [100] and [111] with the simulated ones for the $\Gamma_3$ and $\Gamma_1$ states.
-For the experimental spectra and the simulated spectra for the $\Gamma_3$ state, the LDs are found to be finite but subtle.
+Here, we have simulated the spectra for the $\Gamma_3$ state at 5 K using the CEF parameters for PrIr$_2$Zn$_{20}$ listed above, which gives the first excited CEF level of 20 K. For the experimental spectra and the simulated spectra for the $\Gamma_3$ state, the LDs are found to be finite but subtle.
 As shown in Fig. \ref{pr1220_ld}(c), the sign of the experimental LD at $\sim$934 eV is positive, whereas that in the $935-938$ eV region is negative along the [100] direction.
 These tendencies are consistent with the simulated LDs for the $\Gamma_3$ and $\Gamma_1$ states although the LD for the $\Gamma_1$ state is much stronger at $\sim934$ eV than the experimentally observed LD.
 For the data in the [111] direction in Fig. \ref{pr1220_ld}(d), the LD in the $932-940$ eV region in the experiment is strongly suppressed compared with that in the [100] direction, being consistent with, at least not contradictory to, the simulation for the $\Gamma_3$ state.
 If the $4f$ ground state of PrIr$_2$Zn$_{20}$ were in the $\Gamma_1$ symmetry, a finite LD beyond the statistics would be seen with the negative sign at $\sim934$ eV.
 The sign and amount of LD for the $\Gamma_5$ state are completely inconsistent with our experimental results in both directions.
-Therefore, we can conclude that our experimental results support the $\Gamma_3$ ground-state symmetry for PrIr$_2$Zn$_{20}$.The relatively smaller LDs in the [111] direction than in the [100] direction in both experiments and simulations originate from the larger number of the equivalent direction (e.g. [100], [010] and [001]) in the cubic unit cell (8 for [111] and 6 for [100]), where the simulated LD in the [110] direction (not shown here) is much smaller than that in the [100] and [111] directions.
+Therefore, we can conclude that our experimental results support the $\Gamma_3$ ground-state symmetry for PrIr$_2$Zn$_{20}$.
+The LDs are positive in the $|{3d^94f^3}\rangle$ final-state region with the binding energies of 928-930 eV for both directions, for which the origin is not clear.
+The relatively smaller LDs in the [111] direction than in the [100] direction in both experiments and simulations originate from the larger number of the equivalent direction (e.g. [100], [010] and [001]) in the cubic unit cell (8 for [111] and 6 for [100]), where the simulated LD in the [110] direction (not shown here) is much smaller than that in the [100] and [111] directions.
 (Note that the LD cancels out for really angle-integrated spectra over 4$\pi$ steradian.)